2019 Washington Nationals season: August

 Nationals hitting remained hot as the team went to PNC Park to start a four-game series against the Pittsburgh Pirates.
 Although they lost Dozier to the three-day paternity list as he welcomed a new child, with Adrián Sánchez recalled to take his place, Washington shut out Pittsburgh 13–0 on August 19.
 Ross exited in the fourth inning after being struck by a comebacker on the leg.
 Guerra pitched 3 2/3 perfect innings to pick up the win in relief.
 Although Strasburg supplied seven scoreless innings on August 20, the Pirates shocked the Nationals with a four-run eighth inning against Suero and Hudson, winning 4–1.
 Corbin kept the Nationals' strong starting pitching going as he led an 11–1 win on August 21 with eight scoreless innings.
 With ace Max Scherzer returning from a shoulder injury, Dozier coming back from paternity leave, and McGowin and Adrián Sánchez optioned in a corresponding move, Washington won the series, again holding the Pirates to one run, with a 7–1 win on August 22.
 Scherzer only pitched four innings, making him ineligible for the win, saying later that while he felt well enough to play, he was "not out of the woods yet" following the injury.

 The Midwest roadtrip continued at Wrigley Field, where the Nationals swept the Chicago Cubs over three games.
 Despite playing in a day game after a night game and travel, the Nationals came out swinging, beating the Cubs 9–3 on August 23 behind Aníbal Sánchez, who carried a complete-game shutout bid into the ninth inning for his longest outing of the year.
 Like Scherzer two days earlier, Ross was shakier than usual in his first game after his leg injury on August 24, but the Nationals won as Suero stranded two runners inherited from Ross in the fifth inning and the bullpen shut Chicago out the rest of the way.
 Strasburg was in line for the win after two-out hits by Soto and Cabrera put the Nationals up by three runs in the seventh inning in the series finale, but the bullpen couldn't hold the lead, with the Cubs tying the game on home runs off Strickland and Rodney.
 Washington rallied against Tyler Chatwood in the top of the eleventh inning, and Hudson closed out the win, pitching two perfect innings.
-Strickland left the team immediately after the Cubs series for the birth of his second daughter, Brylee Drew, and was replaced temporarily by catcher Spencer Kieboom, whom the Nationals recalled from Class-AA Harrisburg while Strickland was on the paternity list.
+Strickland left the team immediately after the Cubs series for the birth of his second daughter, Brylee Drew, and was replaced temporarily by catcher Spencer Kieboom, whom the Nationals recalled from Double-A Harrisburg while Strickland was on the paternity list.